davidsowerby/gitplus/docs/index.md

 gitPlus.local.projectCreator({ProjectCreator instance})
 ```

-Once the configuration is set as required, simply execute it:
+Once the configuration is set as required, simply execute it (**Note::** execute() should always be called even if `GitPlus` is only being used to read information fro local or remote Git repositories.

 ```
 gitPlus.execute()